leolopezv/crypto_exchange_system/README.md

   - By dividing the application into three distinct components, each part of the system can focus on its specific responsibility.
 The **Model** manages the data and business logic (e.g., handling orders, transactions, and wallet balances).
 The **View** is responsible for presenting the data to the user, such as displaying menus and asking input to the user.
 The **Controller** handles user input and interacts with the Model to update the View accordingly.
   - It is important to mention that I furthermore expanded the architecture by implementing Services and Repositories. **Services** help the controllers do a better job and reducing their number of tasks, while **Repositories** securely store the obtained data in the memory, and may deliver them if needed.

+### Model
+- The model has been previously described in the UML diagram as the core of system's logic.
+### Controller
+- **OrderController**: It is not only responsible for placing Buy and Sell orders, but also to check through its `OrderService`, that the user has sufficient fiat money or crypto to perform a transaction.
+The orders are saved on `OrderRepository` until they are matched by OrderBook to another order.
+Note: I have also taken into account the fiat or crypto that the `User` has already committed on delivering in past orders, to avoid a lack of funds.
+- **PanelController**: This controller is responsible for handling the choice that the user inputs to navigate through the menus.
+Besides displaying them from the view, it is also a very important controller, since it connects the menu to the rest of the controllers.
+- **RootController**: This class is the core of the whole crypto exchange system, responsible for starting the application from `Main` and handling the run loop.
+- **UserController**: The controller's tasks rely on registering, logging, and authenticating users who may access the application. `UserService` assists the controller by saving the users on the `UserRepository` and associating each one of them to their personal wallet.
+- **WalletController**: The WalletController saves the fiat money and crypto balances of each user in a safe place.
+The controller allows the deposit of external fiat money into the balance, and the purchases of cryptocurrency from the Exchange. `WalletService` assists the controller and makes possible the transfer of both fiat money and cryptocurrency between users, increasing or reducing the fiat or cryptocurrency accordingly.
+### View
+- `ConsoleView`, `MenuView` and `MoneyView`, are the views of the system.
+They will retrieve the user's inputs, show multiple messages (with different colors depending of the status of that message), and to display the menus for both LoginMenu and ExchangeMenu.

 ## Design Patterns